kanflo/opendps/README.md

 #### Give your DPS5005 the upgrade it deserves

-OpenDPS is a firmware replacement for the DPS5005 (and friends) that has the same functionality, has a less cluttered user interface and is remote controllable via wifi (ESP8266) or via a serial port.
+OpenDPS is a firmware replacement for the DPS5005 (and friends) that has the roughly same functionality (constant voltage mode with over current protection and constant current mode), has a less cluttered user interface and is remote controllable via wifi (ESP8266) or via a serial port.

 <p align="center">
 <img src="https://raw.githubusercontent.com/kanflo/opendps/master/image.jpg" alt="A DPS5005 with wifi"/>